thorners55/budding-front-end/README.md

 # Budding App 🌱

+**To use the live app on mobile, download the Expo app and run https://exp.host/@thorners55/budding-app**

+**To use the live app on a browser, go to https://exp.host/@thorners55/budding-app and select 'Open project in browser'**

+**The Northcoder's Graduation Showcase Presentation for Budding can be found here: https://www.youtube.com/watch?v=llKXad2gF8c&t=2s**

 The Budding app was made by Stephanie Thornley, Zach Pinfold, Joao Mak and Richard Bacon for the final group project during the Northcoders Software Developer Bootcamp course.

 Budding can measure a plant’s height and track its growth using a mobile phone and the measurement of the real life pot height.
 The app was inspired by wanting an efficient and easy way to keep track of our plants’ progress.